rust-lang/rfcs/text/2388-try-expr.md

 Arguably, this candidate keyword is a somewhat a good choice.

-To `trap` an error is sufficently clear on the "exception boundary" semantics we wish to communicate.
+To `trap` an error is sufficiently clear on the "exception boundary" semantics we wish to communicate.

-However, `trap` is used as an error handler in at least one langauge.
+However, `trap` is used as an error handler in at least one language.

 It also does not have the familiarity that `try` does have and is entirely inconsistent wrt. naming in the standard library.